-As digital technologies cover all areas of business around the world, supply chain security is becoming a critical component for almost any today company.
-The consequences of cyber attacks on businesses can be devastating.
-Hacks on the information perimeter of an organization lead to data theft, viruses that can immediately destroy all information, also break the supply chain itself and lead to loss of money, and in the case of some organizations, have even much more serious consequences.
+As digital technologies cover all areas of business around the world, supply chain security is becoming a critical component for almost any company today.
+The results of cyber attacks on businesses can be devastating.
+Hacks can lead to data theft, viruses that can immediately destroy all information, also break the supply chain itself and lead to loss of money, and some cases, have even much more serious consequences.

 Want to have an in-depth understanding of all modern aspects of Supply Chain Security?
 Read carefully this article and bookmark it to get back later, we regularly update this page.

-The very striking example became the successful attack on business software developer SolarWinds, revealed at the end of 2020.
-It turns the most resonant event of the year in the field of information security, since the list of victims of the attack comprised the most important departments of the US government, including the National Nuclear Security Administration.
+The very striking example is the successful attack on business software developer SolarWinds, revealed at the end of 2020.
+It turns into the most resonant event of the year in the field of information security since the attack victims list contains the most important departments of the US government, including the National Nuclear Security Administration.
 For months, hackers monitored employee emails sent through Office 365 to the US Department of Commerce's National Telecommunications and Information Administration.

 The investigation led to SolarWinds.
-It turned out that hackers gained access to the SolarWinds Orion build system, added a backdoor to one of the update files, and before the final stage of the build.
+It turned out that hackers gained access to the SolarWinds Orion build system, added a backdoor to one of the update files.
 The DLL file containing the malicious code was digitally signed and easily distributed to customers via the automatic update platform.
 After implementation, the backdoor carried out checks to make sure it was running on a real corporate network, but not on the analyst's computer.
 And even checked the environment for running security-related processes.

-To identify a backdoor of the type introduced during an attack on SolarWinds, you need to analyze traffic in the cloud, analyze logs and, most importantly, discover and monitor all you digital assets.
-However, not all cloud providers provide internal traffic or a sufficient level of logging for analysis.
+To protect from attacks similar to the one on SolarWinds, you need to analyze traffic in the cloud, analyze logs, and, most importantly, discover and monitor all your digital assets.
+However, not all cloud providers allow internal traffic or a sufficient level of logging for analysis.
 The risks to supply chain security are growing every year and more and more hackers use it to carry out attacks on companies.
 Strict information security requirements for integrators and software developers will reduce the risk of attacks across the supply chain.

 How To Provide Supply Chain Security

-Safety should be the part of the entire product life cycle, from product development to continuous use of the product every day.
+Safety should be part of the entire product life cycle, from product development to continuous use of the product.
 The backbone of local supply chain security is safety as planned during the product development phase.
 It is also important to ensure safety during production.
 Each layer needs to be protected, but companies also need to prepare for cross-layer threats.